Arrested on heating: controlling the motility of active droplets by temperature: Microfluidic experiments

 \section{Microfluidic experiments}

-CB15 droplets were mass produced in microfluidic flow focusing devices \cite{hokmabad2021_emergence}.
-Our Hele-Shaw experimental reservoir consisted of SU-8 photoresist spin coated on glass.
-We fabricated a cell with rectangular cross-section of area $(13\times8)\:\rm{mm^{2}}$ and height of \SI{50}{\um} via UV photolithography, filled it with a dilute droplet emulsion and sealed it with a glass cover slip.
+We mass produced CB15 droplets in microfluidic flow focusing devices \cite{hokmabad2021_emergence} at a size of \SI{50\pm5}{\um}.
+We fabricated the experimental reservoir, a Hele-Shaw geometry, by spin coating a \SI{50}{\um} layer of SU-8 photoresist on glass, and creating a rectangular void space of area $(13\times8)\:\rm{mm^{2}}$ by UV photolithography.
+For experiments, we filled it with a dilute droplet emulsion and sealed it with a glass cover slip.
+The Rayleigh number, estimated for an aqueous medium, a typical length scale of $\SI{50}{\um}$ and $\Delta T=\SI{10}{\kelvin}$, is $\Ray\approx 10^{-2}$, ruling out thermal convection effects.

-We observed the dynamics of active droplets under bright-field microscope (Olympus IX-81) with a temperature control stage (Linkam PE100) which allowed for both heating and cooling protocols.
-The reservoir temperature was set at the desired initial temperature for 5 min. after which measurements were carried out.
+We recorded the motion of active droplets on a bright-field microscope (Olympus IX-81) with a temperature controlled stage (Linkam PE100) which allowed for both heating and cooling protocols.
+We set the reservoir temperature at the desired initial value for a period of \SI{5}{\minute}, after which we started measurements.